The Secret to Love That Lasts

 “Love doesn’t keep a score of wrongs.
 Love doesn’t bring up past failures.
 None of us is perfect.
 In marriage we do not always do the right thing.
 We have sometimes done and said hurtful things to our spouses.
 We cannot erase the past.
 We can only confess it and agree that it was wrong.
 We can ask for forgiveness and try to act differently in the future.
 Having confessed my failure and asked forgiveness, I can do nothing more to mitigate the hurt it may have caused my spouse.
 When I have been wronged by my spouse and she has painfully confessed it and requested forgiveness, I have the option of justice or forgiveness.
 If I choose justice and seek to pay her back or make her pay for her wrongdoing, I am making myself the judge and her the felon.
 Intimacy becomes impossible.
 If, however, I choose to forgive, intimacy can be restored.
 Forgiveness is the way of love.”

 Love is a universal goal for humans.
 No matter our backgrounds, societies, or preferences, we all want to experience love.
 However, what is unique to each individual is the type of love that complements their emotional health.
-Gary Chapman describes that what love means to you is related to what gives you emotional fulfillment.
+What love means to you is related to what gives you emotional fulfillment.
 This is why we claim to love people, but also activities and items.

 StoryShot #2: Communication is the Solution to Relationship Challenges